 Shortly after discovering this great truth, Siddhartha Gautama attained enlightenment, and became Buddha.

-This imbalance has given rise to a patriarchal system that promotes the male extreme and that is guided by the masculine values of competitiveness, rationality, and formality.
-Furthermore, it is built on the pursuit of unlimited growth, with growth being a dynamic expression of Nature.
+This imbalance has given rise to a patriarchal system that is guided by the masculine values of competitiveness, rationality, and formality.
+Furthermore, it is built on the pursuit of unlimited growth, with growth being a dynamic expression.

 THE SYSTEM OF VALUES that prevails in today’s society is biased towards the masculine end of the scale.
-This becomes clearly evident if we consider that our society is based on competitiveness as opposed to the feminine attribute of collaboration; in formality in contrast to spontaneity; and in rationality as opposed to the feminine intuition.
+This becomes clearly evident if we consider that our society is based on competitiveness over the feminine attribute of collaboration; in formality in contrast to spontaneity; and in rationality as compared to the feminine intuition.
 In fact, linguistics demonstrates that each of these masculine attributes, unlike their feminine counterparts, has an opposite that denotes negativity and that it can be easily constructed by just adding a prefix that denies it such as in- or ir-.

-The adjective ‘formal’ is negatively expressed by its antonym, ‘informal’ to refer to something lacking of formality2.
-Meanwhile, it is once again not possible to form the opposite of spontaneity―typically a feminine attribute―by just adding a prefix (inspontaneous???).
+The adjective formal is negatively expressed by its antonym, informal to refer to something lacking of formality.
+Meanwhile, it is once again not possible to form the opposite of spontaneity ―typically a feminine attribute―by just adding a prefix (inspontaneous???).

-Thus, in our quest to seek the intermediate point between two extremes, language leads us to compare masculine values with their negative polar expression rather than with their feminine pair.
+Thus, in our quest to seek the intermediate point between two extremes, language leads us to compare masculine values with their negative opposites rather than with their feminine counterparts.
 As a consequence, we come to perceive these opposites as the only possible counterparts and hence the masculine attribute as the only viable option.
 This makes our current society biased towards an extreme built on competitiveness, formality and rationality.